aai-institute/pyDVL/README.md

 3. For small input data call influence method on the fitted instance.
 For larger data, wrap the model into a calculator and call methods on the calculator.

-Using the conjugate gradient algorithm, this would look like:
 ```python
 import torch
 from torch import nn